 The main hazard from shale gas operations is the uncontrolled release of hydrocarbon gas due to a failure of the well structure, which may then reach a source of ignition leading to a fire or explosion.

-The occupational health and safety risks to workers from shale gas pilot activities are considerably lower than for other mineral extraction industries (eg coal mining or offshore oil and gas).
+The occupational health and safety risks to workers from shale gas pilot activities are considerably lower than for other mineral extraction industries (for example coal mining or offshore oil and gas).
 People are generally working in conditions with traditional health and safety risks comparable to a construction site, including slips, trips and falls, being hit by something or using equipment.

 Yes, HSE's Energy Division is staffed with a range of experienced specialist well engineers and has sufficient specialist inspector resource available to regulate the current exploration stage of shale gas development.